facelessuser/coloraide/docs/src/markdown/api/index.md

 /// define
 Description

--   The `mutate` method is just like [`update`](#update) except that it will not only update the color space, but mutate it to the provided color space.
+-   The `mutate` method is similar to [`update`](#update) except that it does not convert the input color to the current color space, but instead replaces the current color space and values with the input color's color space and values.

 Parameters